-Table 2: Default Geocoding Options
+Table 3: Default Geocoding Options

-Option Name Description Geocode level Specifies how precisely you want to geocode addresses.
+Option Name Description Geocode level Specifies how Specifies how precisely you want to geocode addresses.
 One of the following: Street address The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
-Postal centroid The majority of African countries and Middle Eastern countries do not include postal code data, and therefore do not support postal centroid geocoding.
-If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
+Postal centroid If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
 The advantage of postal code centroid matching is the speed of the operation.
 The disadvantage of postal code matching is that the geocoder only examines the PostalCode field.
 If you use street address precision, the geocoder looks at both the street name and the PostalCode field and attempts to return street-level coordinates and optionally fall back to postal code coordinates.
 Geographic centroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.
 This option is not available for the United Kingdom (GBR).
-Address point interpolation • ther to perform address point interpolation.
-This option only works if nt database, installed.
-This option is available for selected countries Address point the geocoding numbers at eit from 100 Main location in the position of 180 the street.
-Usin Main St. based interpolation uses point data to refine geocode results.
-By default, process estimates the location of an address based on the street her end of street segment.
-For example, if a street segment runs St. to 200 Main St., then a request for 150 Main St. will return a middle of the segment.
-With interpolation, the geocoder finds the Main St. in the point data, and it is about two-thirds of the way downing this information, the geocoder can estimate the position of 150 d on 100 and 180 Main St. In this case, the geocoder estimates the address slightly away from the center of the segment.
-Geographic centroid ther to attempt to determine a geographic region centroid when an geocode cannot be determined.
-This option is not available for the m (GBR).
-Postal centroid ther to attempt to determine a postal code centroid when an geocode cannot be determined.
-African countries and Middle Eastern countries do not include postal d therefore do not support postal centroid geocoding.
+Address point interpolation Specifies whether to perform address point interpolation.
+This option only works you have a point database installed.
+This option is available for selected countrie only.
+Address point interpolation uses point data to refine geocode results.
+By default the geocoding process estimates the location of an address based on the street numbers at either end of street segment.
+For example, if a street segment runs from 100 Main St. to 200 Main St., then a request for 150 Main St. will return a location in the middle of the segment.
+With interpolation, the geocoder finds the position of 180 Main St. in the point data, and it is about two-thirds of the way dow the street.
+Using this information, the geocoder can estimate the position of 150 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates the location of the address slightly away from the center of the segment.

+Option Name Description Geographic centroid Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
+This option is not available for the United Kingdom (GBR).
+Postal centroid Specifies whether to attempt to determine a postal code centroid when an address-level geocode cannot be determined.
+Offset from street